debops/debops/docs/introduction.rst

 block device using `dm-crypt`_/`cryptsetup`_ and `LUKS`_.
 A random keyfile generated on the Ansible controller will be used for the encryption by default.
 It is your responsibility that the keyfile is kept secure for this to make sense.
-For example by storing the keyfile on a already encrypted filesystem (both on the Ansible controller and the remote system).
+For example by storing the keyfile on an already encrypted filesystem (both on the Ansible controller and the remote system).

 .. _LUKS: https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup